- Available in ON, NB, NS, PE, NL, MB, SK, AB

 Do you need to win short-term disability benefits?
-Are you struggling with your application or appeal?
+Are you struggling with your appeal?
 Do you have questions about working with short-term disability lawyers?

-If you answered “YES”, then call us toll free at (888) 732-0470 or click on the button below to schedule a free consultation by phone, videoconference or email.
-This consultation is free.
+If you answered “YES,” then call us toll-free at (888) 732-0470 or fill out the form below to schedule a free consultation by phone or email.
+This evaluation is free.

 - How we help you

-- What to expect from a free consultation
+- What to expect from a free case evaluation

 - Applying for Short-term Disability Benefits

 - Appealing a denial of short-term disability benefits